MasqueradeOfSilence/MasqueradeOfSilence/README.md

 # Current progress in M.S.

-- Goal is to finish in 2023, ideally by April.
+- Goal is to finish in December 2023.
 - Implemented a fluid solver using the Marker and Cell Method.
 - Implemented a second fluid solver using MLS-MPM in Unity using NiallTL's Incremental MPM tutorial.
-- Now exploring applications of the MLS-MPM method to low-density foam.
+- Now exploring applications of the MLS-MPM method to low-density foam, using a new method, Foam Fraction Flow.

 # Personal Work and Project List